 11. Faneuil Hall Marketplace

-Faneuil Hall Marketplace consists of four buildings: Faneuil Hall, Quincey Market, North Market, and South Market.
-While Faneuil Hall is the historical building with significance to Massachusetts politics and commerce (it’s where the famous phrase “no taxation without representation” was coined), Quincey Market is where all the action is at in the 21st century!
+Faneuil Hall Marketplace is another stop on the Freedom Trail, but it’s worth spending some time exploring on its own!
+Faneuil Hall Marketplace consists of four buildings—Faneuil Hall, Quincey Market, North Market, and South Market.
+While Faneuil Hall is the historical building with significance to politics and commerce (it’s where the famous phrase “no taxation without representation” was coined), Quincey Market is where the action is in the 21st century!

 Faneuil Hall is a great spot to take a lunch break if you’re walking the Freedom Trail.
 You can shop from the dozens of vendors inside for a bite to eat, like a lobster roll or clam chowder, or you can peruse the stalls filled with unique handmade goods and crafts.